kmaterna/Tutorial_research_skills/Coding_basics/1_Git_basics/readme.md

 ### Project 0:
-* We will all become collaborators on the same "research basics" github repo
+* We will all become collaborators on the same "Tutorial_research_skills" github repo